Banner Image

 Trust: The Currency of the Digital Economy:

-One of the trust-related issues is reputation; reputation deals with trust for the consumers wanting to purchase from brands they believe in.
+One of the trust-related issues is reputation; reputation deals with trust for consumers wanting to purchase from brands they believe in.
 Brands should align with their values and promises while treating them respectfully.
-According to an Edelman Trust Barometer Report 2024, 81% of customers said they required trust before purchasing a product from a company, and 67% said they would stop buying from a company if that were to get broken.
+According to an Edelman Trust Barometer Report 2024, 81% of customers said they required trust before purchasing a product from a company, and 67% said they would stop buying if that were to get broken.
 ORM can maintain a clean slate online, but CPR is what earns and retains that trust.

 Crisis Management: Where CPR Shines: